 We believe the world needs better data observability.
 To believe that, you must also believe the opposite is true, which we do—that very little that happens in data engineering today is observable.
 Most pipelines are built to move but not monitor.
 To measure, but not track.
 To transform, but not tell.
 The result is the infamous case of the black box.

 You know what goes in.
 You know what comes out.
 But what happens in between?
 And why the discrepancy?
 Sadly these are mysteries most pipelines were not built to solve.
-Most were architected for the best-case scenario.
+Most were designed for the best-case scenario.
 Yet reality is of course more closely governed by Murphy’s law, and on the output side of the black box, along with a host of strange values and cryptic missing columns, are legions of data engineers scratching their heads and realizing that to correct, you must first observe.

-What is data observability vs monitoring?
+What is data observability?

 “Observability” has become a bit of a buzzword so it’s probably best to define it: Data observability is the blanket term for monitoring and improving the health of data within applications and systems like data pipelines.
-Observability includes monitoring, which is simply knowing what’s happening in the application, as well as tracking, alerting, comparisons, and importantly, recommendations.

 - Monitoring—a dashboard that provides an operational view of your pipeline or system